Shaleengovil25/Random-Numbers/README.md

 ## Random-Numbers
-### Programm to depict the chances of possible outcome when the process is repeated large number of times.
+### Program to depict the chances of possible outcome when the process is repeated large number of times.
 This is also known as  <a href="https://en.wikipedia.org/wiki/Law_of_large_numbers" target="_blank">  "Law of Large Numbers". </a>

 ### Coin-toss simulation:
 ![image](https://user-images.githubusercontent.com/47412487/77350564-b6d73080-6d62-11ea-82da-0611f7a6790c.PNG)